Brexit Uncertainty Raises Fear

 Friedman thinks the UK will be just fine, because Europe needs it to be a strong trading partner.
 Britain is Germany’s third-largest export market and France’s fifth largest.
 Would it be wise for those countries to stop selling to Britain or impose tariffs on British exports?
 And more broadly, with the political turmoil in the UK, is it possible that there will be a re-vote, particularly if the European Union decides to make reforms that result in a less-stifling regulatory regime?

-The future ain’t what it used to be: Bad news sells.
+The future ain’t what it used to be, and bad news always sells.
 You’ll continue to see dire headlines, if not about Brexit or the Middle East, then about China’s debt situation and the Fed either deciding or not deciding to raise rates in the U.S. economy.
 Oil prices are going to bounce around unpredictably – Exxon Mobile’s, CEO said confidently that the price of oil will be somewhere between $20-$120 per barrel!

 Your investment success is determined by the mix that we have designed for you and your planning and investment time horizon.
 Keeping the mix consistent with your goals is an important discipline that helps guide your strategy through the emotions that often accompany the roller coaster ride in financial markets.